WHAT AND WHEN

 All participants must be over the age of 18 years at the start.

-All participants must have and provide evidence of suitable insurance that covers personal liability and medical/accident cover.
+All participants must have and provide evidence of suitable insurance that covers personal liability and for overseas riders, medical/accident cover.

 All participants must –

 Wear a helmet at all times